PennLINC/CuBIDS/docs/usage.rst

 ----------------

-.. _keygroup:
+.. _entityset:

-Key Group
+Entity Set
 ~~~~~~~~~

-A :term:`Key Group` is a unique set of BIDS key-value pairs,
+A :term:`Entity Set` is a unique set of BIDS key-value pairs,
 excluding identifiers such as subject and session.
 For example, the files::